 - The Suite Plan at $29.95 per month with 3,000 included minutes and 3.9 ¢ per additional minute

-CloudPhone is a business VoIP phone service.
+CloudPhone is a cloud-based phone service.
 FreedomVoice hosts the service using cloud servers.
 There is unlimited calling in the US, Canada, Puerto Rico, and the US Virgin Islands.
 FreedomVoice Polycom uses desk set phones for the service, some are free and others are available at a nominal monthly cost.
 There is also a mobile app for iPhone or Android phones.
 The minimum service cost is $29.95 per month, per phone.

 CloudPBX is a scalable, cloud-based business phone system offered by FreedomVoice.
 Since the system is cloud-based, there is no need for expensive PBX hardware.
 Users manage the system using the FreedomVoice app on their iPhones or Android mobile devices.
 To minimize user cost, CloudPBX charges one rate for trunk lines and a second, lower rate per user.